vykuang/aoc-2023/README.md

 ## day 21 - step counter

 In a garden of plots (`.`) and rocks (`#`), given a starting point `S`, how many plots can be reached in a given number of steps

+- first thought - bfs to collect all nodes visited after `n_steps`
+- however, problem is interested in the exact node of the last step
+- not all visited nodes may be a possible end node after `n_steps`
+    - e.g. given 2 steps, all nodes adjacent to `S` are visited, but cannot be a landing step
+- all landing steps have the property of being able to reach `S` given exactly `n_steps`
+- perhaps we collect all nodes wihin `n_steps` first, then find a way to determine whether there is a path exactly `n_steps` from each node to `S`?

+### bfs vs dijkstra vs a*

+- a* is an extension of dijkstra's where it is goal-oriented
+- dijkstra treats every node as target, and so finds shortest path to all nodes
+- bfs is just a general traversal algorithm
+- since the problem is interested in multiple nodes, most of which not via the shortest path, maybe a* isn't the answer?
+- given the shortest path to every node, are we able to sieve through that for all nodes reachable within `n_steps`?

+### depth-first?

+If exactly `n_steps` is required, then let's leverage that.

+### implementation

+Taking a page from the crucible puzzle, it may be that each node should be ID'd not only by position, but by their lineage.
+This would allow the same node to be visited repeatedly as the path traverses through the garden.
+The problem mandates that each plot can be repeated traversed back and forth until steps run out.

+Or perhaps `visited` is not checked until `depth=limit`

+- However, `visited` must record nodes if `depth=limit`.
+Here, only `pos` matters.
+So perhaps lineage is not important; what's important is that we check `visited` for only the last `depth`
+- Example found 12 instead of 16; missing 8+2j, 8+4j, 5+5j (src), 6+6j
+- Algorithm needs to allow traversal to revisit nodes in `visited`; only check for `depth` before allowing another `dfs` call
+- Add `src` to plots

+### bfs and parity

+It seems that given shortest distance, `d`, to a plot, if `d` matches parity of `n_steps`, i.e. even or odd, it will be a reachable target at `n_steps`

+Then, use bfs to find shortest paths for all nodes and check for parity, while checking for depth.
+This great reduces the amount of traversal needed since we no longer wander aimlessly until step count is met

+### part 2 - infinite gardens

+- the input garden now infinitely repeats in every direction
+- new step count is north of 26 million
+- insights from input data inspection
+    - both the row and column of `S` is completely open
+    - the sparsity returns a rhombus shape in our part 1 solution
+    - the rombus must then be bounded by number of steps